$30,000 for students with a 3.4 cumulative GPA and accompanying 23 ACT or 1150 SAT

 Requirements: 3.4 GPA and an accompanying 23 ACT or 1150 SAT score

 Renewable: Good academic standing and up to four years

-This scholarship is provided to first-year students with true potential for success.
-Retention of scholarship requires recipients to remain in good academic standing at OWU.
+These scholarships range up to $20,000 and are provided to first-year students with true potential for success.
+Retention of these scholarships requires recipients to remain in good academic standing at OWU.

 This award is given to enrolling children, stepchildren, grandchildren, and step grandchildren of Ohio Wesleyan University alumni.
 Retention of scholarship requires recipients to remain in good academic standing at OWU.
 Please note that the Legacy Award cannot be combined with another merit scholarship offer.
 Legacy students who qualify for a merit scholarship with a higher value than the Legacy Award, will receive that merit award instead, and will not receive the Legacy Award.